davidhozic/discord-advertisement-framework/README.rst

 ----------------------
 Key features
 ----------------------
+- Periodic and scheduled advertisements,
+- Message logging, invite link tracking & statistics
+- Multi-account support
 - Graphical Interface (GUI) / Console (script)
-- Multi-account support
-- Periodic and scheduled advertisements,
-- Logging and analytics of sent messages (including SQL)
 - Easy to setup
 - Asynchronous

 .. caution::

     While running this on user accounts is possible, it is against Discord's ToS.
     I am not responsible if your account get's disabled for using self-bots!